Materials: Latex and coils

 Price Range: $1,099–$2,399

-The Mattress Nerd’s Take: The Brooklyn Bloom Hybrid is a latex hybrid bed that is supportive and conforming enough for multiple sleep styles and body types.
+The Mattress Nerd’s Take: The Brooklyn Bloom Hybrid is a latex hybrid mattress that is supportive and conforming enough for multiple sleep styles and body types.
 The quality materials make it an excellent option for eco-conscious shoppers interested in a natural mattress, and it performs well in almost every category, from edge support to temperature regulation.
-This mattress is best for people with a larger-than-average budget who are eco-conscious, sleep hot or enjoy mattresses with a bouncy yet moderately conforming surface.
+This mattress is not the best affordable mattress, but is a luxury mattress for those who are eco-conscious, sleep hot or enjoy mattresses with a bouncy yet moderately conforming surface.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|